ywjung/redmine_elasticsearch/README.md

 Elasticsearch is a trademark of Elasticsearch BV, registered in the U.S. and in other countries.

+Our post at Medium about this plugin: https://medium.com/southbridge-io/fast-full-text-search-in-redmine-23a4b2bb0aea#.dyf614wqk

 ## Compatibility

 This plugin version is compatible only with Redmine 3.x.x and later.